Understanding the 504 Loan Effective Interest Rate

 In the world of 504 loan interest, borrowers pay an “effective rate,” which is derived from a variety of both internal and external cost factors.

-To begin, 504 loans are funded by the sale of 20-year debentures (or bonds) which are pooled and sold on Wall Street each month and 10-year debentures which are pooled and sold on Wall Street bimonthly.
+To begin, 504 loans are funded by the sale of 20-year bonds (debentures) which are pooled and sold on Wall Street each month and 10-year bonds (debentures) which are pooled and sold on Wall Street bimonthly.
 The effective rate is comprised of the debenture rate, the note rate and ongoing carrying costs of the program as set by the SBA.

 The debenture rate determines interest paid semi-annually to investors.
 The note rate is the monthly-pay equivalent of the debenture rate.
 Current ongoing carrying costs of the program (i.e., fees) are the CDC Servicing Fee, the Central Servicing Agent (CSA) fee and the ongoing Borrower Fee (paid annually).

 So what is the bottom line?
 If a 504 effective rate seems too good to be true, it probably is.
-If in doubt, the National Association of Development Companies (NADCO) maintains official 504 effective interest rate tables on its website at:
+If in doubt, Eagle Compliance, LLC, which is is responsible for the marketing and sale of the bonds (debentures) sold to investors to fund the SBA 504 Loan Program, maintains official 504 effective interest rate tables on its website here.